Emergence of long-range correlations and thermal spectra in forced turbulence: Long-range correlations and the invariance of Saffman's integral

 Informally, we can imagine constructing a homogeneous and isotropic turbulence as a random assembly of many such eddies.
 Each would exert a force on distant ones that scales with their separation $r$ as $r^{-4}$.
 The strength of correlations that would develop due to these pressure-mediated interactions may be estimated using the von K\'{a}rm\'{a}n-Howarth equation \citep{KarmanHowarth38}, which follows from \eqref{NavierStokes} under the assumptions of statistical isotropy and homogeneity: where ${K(r) = \langle u_r(\bx) u_r(\bx) u_r(\bx+\br)\rangle / u^{3/2}}$ is the longitudinal triple-correlation function.
 Pressure does not appear in \eqref{KH}---this is a consequence of statistical homogeneity, which demands that $\p\langle u_i p'\rangle/\p r_j = 0$.
 Instead, pressure enters implicitly via the coupling of~\eqref{KH} to higher-order correlators, i.e., the term containing $K(r)$.
 The analogue of~\eqref{KH} for triple correlations is where the terms involving $p$ do not vanish.
 In particular, for our ensemble of randomly distributed eddies, the correlator $\langle u_i u_j \p_k' p'\rangle $ is $O(r^{-4})$ as $r\to\infty$, because the part of $p'=p(\bx+\br)$ that is correlated with the velocity field at position $\bx$ decays like $r^{-3}$.
 This suggests that

 The above argument for the scaling~\eqref{Ksim-4} is informal: there is an obvious inconsistency in evaluating $\langle u_i u_j \p_k' p'\rangle $ by assuming that different patches of the turbulence are uncorrelated with the conclusion that correlations $K(r\to\infty) = O(r^{-4})$ must develop.
-However, the argument can be formalised---we prove in Appendix~\ref{BatchelorProof} that \eqref{Ksim-4} holds for real turbulence provided spatial correlations in the forcing decay sufficiently quickly (viz., exponentially).
+However, the argument can be formalised---we prove in Appendix~\ref{BatchelorProof} that \eqref{Ksim-4} holds for real turbulence provided spatial correlations in the forcing decay sufficiently quickly (viz., exponentially) under suitable assumptions [this proof is a generalisation to forced turbulence of arguments presented by~\cite{BatchelorProudman56} and~\cite{Saffman67} for decaying turbulence].
 Importantly, \eqref{Ksim-4} is too weak a correlation to permit $L\neq 0$: integrating~\eqref{KH} over all $\br$, we find where the term involving $K$ vanishes for $K(r\to\infty) = O(r^{-4})$.